Art Deco Trust is a guardian, a storyteller, and an interpreter of unique national treasures.

-The Trust is a storyteller of courageous people who were able to imagine a different kind of city and adopt the energy and optimism of a modern art and design movement to create it.
+The storyteller of courageous people who were able to imagine a new city and adopt the energy and optimism of a modern art and design movement to create it; and

-The Trust is also the interpreter of the spirit of Art Deco to contemporary audiences in Hawkes Bay, New Zealand and beyond.
+The interpreter of the spirit of Art Deco to audiences in Hawkes Bay, and the world.